Mushymato/MiscMapActionsProperties/README.md

 #### mushymato.MMAP/HoeDirt.texture: \<texture\>

-- For use in places with tillable soil.
-- Changes the appearance of tilled soil in that location.
+- For use in places with tillable soil, changes the appearance of tilled soil in that location.
 - Texture should follow vanilla format of 3 sets of 16 tiles: tilled, watered overlay, paddy overlay
 - See `[CP] Vulkan Farm Cave` and `[PIF] Vulkan Cave` for example.

+#### mushymato.MMAP_LightRays \<texture\>

+- Draws some light rays near top of map, identical logic to vanilla effect in island woods.
+- The texture can be changed for something else.
+- Setting `T` gives the default texture of `LooseSprites\\LightRays`.

 #### mushymato.MMAP_WoodsLighting T|Color

-- Forces a certain ambiant lighting color, identical logic to
+- Forces a certain ambiant lighting color, identical logic to vanilla lighting in the secret woods.
--
+- Colors are inverted, much like for light
+- Setting `T` gives the default color of #967832

+#### mushymato.MMAP_Panorama \<panoramaId\>

+- Draw a parallax background behind the map.
+- The `panoramaId` arguments refer to an entry in the `mushymato.MMAP/Panorama` custom asset, see [panorama docs](docs/panorama.md) for details.
+- There are some some panoramas provided by MMAP that can be used out of the box.
+    - `MMAP_MountainView`: shows seasonal sky with some animated clouds, mountains, sunset, and stars at night.
+    - `MMAP_IslandHorizon`: shows the island ocean horizon with clouds background.

 ### Tile Data